dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 ### End-to-end setup for k8s
-This document provides basic setup of k8s and demonstrate the whole process of cluster creation and service deployment.
+This document provides basic setup of k8s and demonstrates the whole process of cluster creation and service deployment.

 First, we need to create a new ssh key pair which we'll use for cluster access